-Additional benefits: The game Voyage en France improves mental skills such as memory, concentration and perceptiveness, promotes effective remembering and teaches activity and healthy competition, and its ludic character helps in establishing social relations with other participants of the game and has a positive effect on reducing the distance between the student and learners.
+Additional benefits: Faisons les courses language game! improves mental skills such as memory, concentration and perceptiveness, promotes effective remembering and teaches activity and healthy competition, and its ludic character helps in establishing social relations with other participants of the game and has a positive effect on reducing the distance between the student and the teacher.

 Additional cube: The game has been enriched with new game variants thanks to the use of an additional cube extending the educational scope of the game.

-Extended instructions: The game comes with an extensive instruction in Polish containing:
+Extended manual: The game comes with an extensive manual in Polish containing: